 I'd been a strong proponent of CrashPlan in the last article, and in some ways, I still like it.
 The client, although "native", is still poorly designed, but data integrity and speed are still fine.
 What's changed is the business model.
 When I wrote this, you could still get a personal subscription; now there are only "small business" and "Enterprise" subscriptions, and outside of the "Enterprise" version, you're being pushed toward using their backup service.
 That's fine, insofar as it goes, but at this point, I think there are better players, like BackBlaze (above) for personal backup at this point.

 SuperDuper! is a package that clones hard drives on the Mac from one device to another.
 Over the years I have switched back and forth between Carbon Copy Cloner and SuperDuper!
 Recently, the folks at Shirt Pocket software have been slower to adapt to Apple's changes and I'm currently in a Carbon Copy Cloner phase, and that's what I recommend.

 The company announced they were going out of business; the product was later purchased by OWC.
 Maybe OWC will do something with it in the years to come, but I no longer advise its use.
-If you're looking for something for servers, I would suggest checking my articles on Bacula:
+If you're looking for something for servers, I would suggest checking the section above on Bacula.

 Historically (in the old days), I used Retrospect, which went down hill significantly when the Dantz was acquired by EMC.
 The software product was spun back out into Retrospect, Inc. in November of 2011, and the word is that it has improved markedly since then.
 I gave it a try again once, but have not used it in production, nor have I tried recent versions.